kristiania-kws2100-2025/kws2100-kartbaserte-websystemer/exercises/EXERCISES.md

 ### Be prepared:

 1. Make sure you have solved [exercise 1](#exercise-1) before your start.
 You need to have a working React application that displays kommuner on a map
-2. You don't have to have created a Heroku application, but it can be fun to show your work if you have
+2. You don't have to have published an application to the Internet with [exercise 2](#exercise-2), but it can be fun to show your work if you can

 ### Interactions with the map